wbudic/LifeLog/Current Development Check List.md

 * &#10004; Notes to Log table should be other way in relationship direction.
   * LOG.ID_RTF -> NOTES.rowid
   * This is currently causing problems when the log renumerates, or entries are imported.
-* Database backup tar ball 7zipped, upload and download button on config page.
-  * You must have the password you logged in to unscramble the backup.
-    * Alias -> pass -> backup password.
-Information required.
 * &#10004; In config page Categories section to appear after system settings.
 As less likelly to be changed.
   * System Configuration section is to be sorted.
 As in future it is more likelly to grow.
 * &#10004; New system setting, $VIEW_ALL_LMT=1000.
 To limit view all records displayed on huge databases.